 To seek compensation, you must meet all the legal qualifications.
 You must also prove that your employer’s negligence contributed to your accident.

 Getting this compensation can be a significant relief if you are injured, have medical bills, and cannot work for some time.
-Unfortunately, not all workers will qualify under the Jones Act.
-Whether or not a contract worker qualifies depends on many factors.

 Contract workers are not always included in all the rights that an employee has, but there are exceptions.
 The Jones Act does provide for independent contractors in some situations.